 The question of our time!

 You know how many people have their comfort tv-show that they watch again and again.
-It entertains, brings comfort and you laugh and cry or feel bit spooked.
-For most that is usually friends or Big bang theory but for me that is The X FILES and that is the truth that is out there.
+It entertains, brings comfort and you laugh and cry or feel bit spooked (at least in my case).
+For most that is usually friends or sex and the city but for me that is The X FILES and that is the truth that is out there.

 Prints and other inter-galactic things available here.